Grand Trunk Pacific Railway

-Largely constructed 1907–14, the GTPR operated 1914–19, prior to nationalization as the Canadian National Railway (CNR).
+Largely constructed 1907–1914, the GTPR operated 1914–1919, prior to nationalization as the Canadian National Railway (CNR).
 Despite poor decision-making by the various levels of government and the railway management, the GTPR established local employment opportunities, a telegraph service, and freight, passenger and mail transportation.

 Proposal

-After the ouster of Edward Watkin, the GTR declined in 1870 and 1880 to build Canada's first transcontinental railway.
+After the ousting of Edward Watkin, the GTR declined in 1870 and 1880 to build Canada's first transcontinental railway.
 Subsequently, the Canadian Pacific Railway (CPR) transcontinental and its feeder routes operated closer to the Canada–US border.
 Seeking a transcontinental to open up the central latitudes, the Canadian government made overtures to the GTR and to the Canadian Northern Railway (CNoR).
 The regional operators in Eastern and Central Canada initially declined because projected traffic volumes suggested an unlikely profitability.
 Realizing that expansion was essential, the GTR attempted to acquire the CNoR, rather than to collaborate on construction.
 The GTR finally negotiated to construct only the western section, and the federal government would build the eastern sections as the NTR.
 The respective legislation passed in 1903.

 Nearer to Asia than Vancouver, Port Simpson was about 19 mi southeast of the southern entrance to the Portland Canal, which forms part of the boundary between British Columbia and Alaska.
 In 1903, when friction arose in Canada over the Alaska boundary decision favouring US interests, US President Theodore Roosevelt threatened to send an occupation force to nearby territory.
 In response, Canadian Prime Minister Wilfrid Laurier preferred a more southerly location for the terminal, which became the more easily-defendable Kaien Island (Prince Rupert).